Europeans shun risky investment for safe life insurance

 France’s Axa said its life insurance arm benefited from a 5 percent jump in sales of traditional health and protection policies, while savings products were down 6 percent and unit-linked premiums fell 3 percent.

-Axa’s overall life insurance profit rose 3 percent, lagging a 4 percent increase at its property and casualty (P&C) arm, which benefited from rising prices in several European markets.
+Axa’s overall life insurance profit rose 3 percent, lagging a 4 percent increase at its property and casualty (P&C) division thanks to rising prices in several European markets.

-“We have a strong trend in our protection and P&C markets, but it’s tougher in savings because of the economic situation, ” Axa finance chief Gerald Harlin told reporters.
+“We have a strong trend in our protection and P&C markets, but it’s tougher in savings because of the economic situation, ” Axa fiancé chief Gerald Harlin told reporters.

-Allianz, in contrast, reported a 16 percent drop in P&C insurance profits due to mounting claims from last year’s Thai floods, as well as losses from Italian earthquakes and U.S. tornadoes, although this was outweighed by a 20 percent jump in earnings from life insurance.

-The Munich-based insurer said it expected operating profit of between 7.7 billion euros and 8.7 billion euros for the year as a whole.
+Allianz’s life insurance operating profit jumped 20 percent in the second quarter, outweighing a 16 percent decline at its property and casualty insurance unit as claims from heavy flooding in Thailand last year escalated.